 How To Make Bubliki

 500 grams Flour.
 You can use bread flour if you have it, otherwise AP works fine.

 2.5 tbsp Sugar

 1 tsp Salt

 Heat the milk in a saucepan until warm.
 Then let it cool down to slightly warmer than room temperature.
 This is important because the yeast won’t activate in the cold milk fast enough, and the yeast will die if it is too hot.
 I’d say 100 degrees Fahrenheit (38 Celsius) is good (like a not too hot jacuzzi).

 In the warm milk add the sugar and yeast and whisk everything together.
 Wait 10-15 minutes for the yeast to get to work and the mixture to get frothy.
-Then add just the egg white and whisk together.
+Then add just the egg white and melted butter and whisk together.
 Set the egg yolk aside, we will use it later.